Overview of Cardiopulmonary Test

-Plethysmography is a pulmonary function test that will see how much air is left into your lungs are you breathe out and how much air is in your lungs when you breathe in.
+Plethysmography is a pulmonary function test that will see how much air is left in your lungs are you breathe out and how much air is in your lungs when you breathe in.
 This will show your physician how well your lungs are working and how they can help you feel better.
 They will use your test results to see what the standards are and what you are usually at.
 Your physician will keep up with your test results to decide when there will be a necessary change in treatment.
 This test may also be used to see if you are able to tolerate any procedures.
 Any of these lung function tests can be used individually or together to get a better picture of your health.

 An EKG is used to record signals in the heart.
 This test is painless.
 This test is used to diagnose various problems with the heart that may also be leading to a variety of lung problems.
 Most people will also complain of shortness of breath in cases with their heart.
 There are no risks with this test.
-You may experience a slight discomfort when the bandages are removed.
-Your physician is looking for a consistent heart beat and if this proves to be irregular, it is a sign that there is an inadequate oxygen supply to the heart.
+You may experience slight discomfort when the bandages are removed.
+Your physician is looking for a consistent heartbeat and if this proves to be irregular, it is a sign that there is an inadequate oxygen supply to the heart.

 Nitrogen Washout Test